Special Topic Calls

 JAFSCD’s Value Chain Coordination Editorial Circle (VCC EC) invites submissions to its ongoing series of Program, Policy, and Practice Briefs.
 This peer-reviewed series of 2-page briefs distills well-established policies, programs, and practices in local and regional food systems into concise, high-impact publications designed to inform and inspire practitioners, policymakers, researchers, and advocates working across the food system.

 The VCC EC broadly defines value chain coordination as the development of networks, information channels, and partnerships that support thriving and sustainable regional food economies.
-Briefs in this series synthesize current best-known practices in VCC, with an emphasis on approaches that have demonstrated endurance over time or have been formally evaluated to demonstrate effectiveness.
+Briefs in this series synthesize current best-known practices in VCC, with an emphasis on approaches that have demonstrated endurance over time or have been formally evaluated to demonstrate their effectiveness.

 The 600-word submissions should offer broadly applicable lessons and may address any dimension of value chain coordination work, including but not limited to: